-No other beverage is more associated with special occasions than champagne.
-Viewed by many as the pinnacle of sparkling wines, the art of champagne making has been perfected in the eponymous French region for centuries.
 Considering the vast array of labels, selecting the right bottle for the most sparkling night of the year can be a daunting task.
 These expert tips and suggested producers will help guide you on how to choose and serve the best champagne, whether you’re celebrating in Paris or elsewhere in the world.

 For a large gathering, it’s always best to have multiple bottles of the same champagne (or wine).
-This allows you to re-serve your guest before they finish their glass, ensuring that you haven’t mixed two different champagnes.
+This allows you to re-serve your guests before they finish their glass, ensuring that you haven’t mixed two different champagnes.

 Just like wine, champagne is made in many different styles with varying proportions of grape varieties (typically a blend of Chardonnay, Pinot Noir, and Pinot Meunier).
 If you buy a large maison’s champagne in a non-vintage blend, it will often be composed of all three grape varieties, which gives balance to the champagne and usually pleases the whole crowd.
 They are often the most affordable, too, and considered the house’s “calling card,” meaning they will taste the same bottle after bottle, year after year.
-Avoid more specialty champagne styles like blanc de blancs (made only from Chardonnay) or extra brut (very little sugar added).
-These can be enjoyable, but are often more situational wines and may not suit all palates.

-3. Buy lots so you don’t run out!
+Buy lots so you don’t run out!

-Your guests may bring bottles with them, but you shouldn’t count on this.
-Make sure you have enough of your own champagne properly chilled to last the entire party.
-Your guests’ bottles should be considered a host/hostess gift.
-It is not required to drink them.
 Your fridge is sure to be jammed with other goodies at this time of the year, so chances are the lukewarm bottle your friend brought will never get cold enough to enjoy that evening anyhow.
 Place these bottles elsewhere and enjoy them in the post-party weeks to come.

-4. Serve foods that flatter champagne
+Serve foods that flatter champagne

 Foods that are rich, creamy, and slightly salty all typically compliment sparkling wines.
 The acidity of champagne and other sparkling wines offsets the richness and keeps you going back for more.
-Canapés made with puff pastry, mushroom and cream appetizers, seafood snacks with their salty ocean tinge, and rich and silky cheeses all go marvelously with champagne.

-With the above advice in mind, here is our selection of excellent champagnes to suit different styles and desires, including several hand picked by Preston:
+With the above advice in mind, here is our selection of excellent champagnes to suit different styles and desires, including several hand picked by Preston.

-5. Best Champagne For the Refined Wine Palate: Bollinger Special Cuvée
+The Best Champagne For the Refined Wine Palate: Bollinger Special Cuvée

 You’re bound to get nods of approval after your wine-loving friends take their first sip of this outstanding champagne, Bollinger Special Cuvée, chosen by Preston and sold all over the globe.
 “It has an elegant yeasty and biscuity richness that comes from the 5-15-year-old reserve wine (older wines blended in) that’s added to increase complexity,” explains Preston.